 Proximal and Distal Fecal Impaction

 If the abdominal x-ray reveals that the fecal impaction is located distally, then the use of enemas and suppositories can be helpful.
 The enema is best delivered with a Foley catheter past the hardened stool.
 The best method is to use ample water and combine it with docusate or sorbitol.
 It is important to administer small amounts of enema so as not to create discomfort in the patient.
 Once the enema is administered, one can help the process of evacuation by gently massaging the lower abdomen.
 This process may have to be repeated several times until only clear liquid passes.
+It’s also important to pay attention to the patient’s complaints.
+During disimpaction, discomfort is normal, but the pain isn’t.
+If a patient complains of pain, it’s best to stop the enema and reevaluate.

 For proximal fecal impaction, the ideal laxative is polyethylene glycol.
 One may have to administer from 1 to 3 liters of polyethylene glycol over a period of hours before a response is seen.
 If abdominal cramps and nausea occur, then no more polyethylene glycol should be ingested.
 Another laxative that can help with proximal impaction is magnesium citrate.